Disposable Pillow Covers and Napkins in Trains

 Indian Railway announced that Eastern Railway introduced disposable pillow covers and Napkins in Trains for the passengers.
 Railway authorities said it will provide more comfort to the passengers.

 With a view to further improve passenger amenities and cleanliness, Eastern Railway has introduced disposable pillow covers as a trial basis in Howrah – New Delhi Rajdhani and Sealdah – New Delhi Rajdhani Express.

-Nearly 92% train passengers have said they are unsatisfied with the linen provided on long-distance trains, a Western Railway survey has found.
-The passengers also responded positively to the option of disposable linen, with 42% being in favour of an entire disposable set, and 48% in favour of just disposable napkins and pillow covers.
+Nearly 92% of train passengers have said they are unsatisfied with the linen provided on long-distance trains, a Western Railway survey has found.
+The passengers also responded positively to the option of disposable linen, with 42% being in favor of an entire disposable set, and 48% in favor of just disposable napkins and pillow covers.

 Western Railway has written to the Railway Board to start providing disposable linen to passengers.